All students are expected to read, be familiar with, and comply with, the CMU Policy on Academic Integrity.

 The script verifies some very basic properties about your submission: that none of the files have zero size; that all the files are named correctly; that your code compiles with clean copies of any starter code; that any PDFs seem to be valid; etc. In particular, it is not a grading script.
 Passing the check script means that your assignment will be graded; it does not mean anything about the score you will receive on it.

-You should submit written answers as typeset PDFs.
+You should submit written answers as typeset PDFs on Gradescope.
+Please be sure to select the correct pages for each question on Gradescope.
 The PDFs that you submit containing your written answers must be valid and complete.
 Invalid PDFs will not receive credit for anything that might have been in them.
 Be careful to submit your solution PDF for an assignment, not the assignment writeup or some other PDF; those are invalid submissions.

-You can find the official style guide on the tools page.
+You can find the official style guide on the resources page.
 Violating the mandatory style guidelines on a homework will result in losing style points for that assignment.
-Any style points you lose due to violations on homeworks 1-7 can be regained by fixing the violations and showing a TA at office hours within 2 weeks of the homework scores being released.
-From homework 8 onward, any style points you lose are permanent and cannot be regained.
+These style deductions are permanent after the due date passes.